devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 1. Install the package with `npm install pizza-logger`
 1. Import the package with `const Logger = require('pizza-logger');`
-1. Create a new Logger object, passing your config object to the constrcutor: `const logger = new Logger(config);`
+1. Create a new Logger object, passing your config object to the constructor: `const logger = new Logger(config);`
 1. The package includes several functions, `httpLogger`, `dbLogger`, `factoryLogger` and `unhandledErrorLogger` which may be useful.
 It also includes a `sanitize` function.

 ### Add HTTP logging code